Kenya Food Guide

 Uji (Porridge)

-Uji is a thick porridge made from millet, sorghum, or maize flour.
-It is often consumed for breakfast and can be flavored with sugar, milk, or fruit.
-It is a nutritious and filling beverage.
+Uji is a thick porridge made from millet, sorghum or maize flour, usually eaten at breakfast and sweetened with sugar, milk or fruit.
+It's nourishing and fills you up.

 Madafu (Coconut Water)